 Change Your Password If It Is at Risk

 Ask yourself the questions below to see if you need to change your password.
 Balance your answers with the need to have a password that you can remember without having to write it down.
-If you have a strong, secure password that is easy for you to remember and you use it with care, you may not need to change it as often as someone whose password is more vulnerable.
+If you have a strong, secure password or passphrase that is easy for you to remember and you use it with care, you may not need to change it as often as someone whose password is more vulnerable.

 When you change your UMICH (Level-1) password via UMICH Account Management, a password-strength checker helps ensure that your new password is strong and safe.
 See Choosing and Changing a Secure UMICH (Level-1) Password for tips on selecting a secure, strong password..